Fiction and

 misleading.
 While capturing to

-a degree the idea of impersonality,
+a degree the

-the term ‘objective’ can also very
+idea of impersonality, the term ‘objective’ can also very

 easily suggest the idea of ‘correspondence with the facts’, or ‘what

-truly like’.
-‘Subjective’, similarly, can
+reality is truly like’.
+‘Subjective’,

-experience, but that which may also be biased and therefore unreliable.
-Once we clear those confusing ambiguities
+individual experience, but that which may also be biased and therefore

-away, however, we see that we are really dealing with intellectual
+ambiguities away, however, we see that we are really dealing with intellectual

 enterprises of quite different kinds.

-concerned with the reality of the single individual’s perceptions and
+the reality of the single individual’s

-systematically aims to exclude anything of that nature.
+aims to exclude anything of

-Both could with equal justice claim to be
+that nature.
+Both could with equal

-describing ‘what reality is truly like’ because they are looking at
+be describing ‘what reality is truly like’ because they are looking at

 Of